[Video] How to Create Quantity Takeoffs from AutoCAD Objects in Civil 3D

 If you’re a civil designer, you may be familiar with pulling Civil objects in Civil 3D.
 However, if you receive drawings from clients or consultants who only use AutoCAD, you may be wondering how to pull quantities like plain AutoCAD objects in Civil 3D.
 There is a tool in Civil 3D called the Quantity Takeoff Manager that can help you do this.

-In the video to the right, I explain how you can use the QTO Manager for pulling quantities for AutoCAD objects like blocks and poly-lines, and attaching your pay items to your AutoCAD entities.
+In the video below, I explain how you can use the QTO Manager for pulling quantities for AutoCAD objects like blocks and poly-lines, and attaching your pay items to your AutoCAD entities.

 Looking for more of my civil infrastructure tips and tricks?
 Then check out these quick reads.